kjhhjki/Game-2048/README.md

 # Game-2048
 The term project of Object-Oriented Programming.

-Adaptable for both Linux and Windows.
+Available for both Linux and Windows.

 C++11 or above required.